New cw-expansive homeomorphisms of surfaces: Monotone quotients on surfaces

-\begin{proof} Suppose that $f\colon M\to M$ is a half cw-expansive homeomorphism of the circle $M=\Suno$ with constant $\expc$.
-By Theorem \ref{teo:cwexpgordo<=>extecwxp} we have that $\tilde f\colon \tilde M\to\tilde M$ is cw-expansive.
+\begin{proof} Suppose that $f\colon M\to M$ is a half cw\hyph expansive homeomorphism of the circle $M=\Suno$ with constant $\expc$.
+By Theorem \ref{teo:cwexpgordo<=>extecwxp} we have that $\tilde f\colon \tilde M\to\tilde M$ is cw\hyph expansive.
 Since the canonical map is monotone we have that $\tilde M$ is a circle or a singleton.
 As we said, it cannot be a circle.
-This implies that there is only one class, i.e., $f$ is trivially half cw-expansive. \end{proof}
+This implies that there is only one class, i.e., $f$ is trivially half cw\hyph expansive. \end{proof}

-The next two results show that the non-triviality of the half cw-expansivity depends on the compatible metric.
+The next two results show that the non-triviality of the half cw\hyph expansivity depends on the compatible metric.

 \begin{prop} Suppose that $D$ is homeomorphic to a 2-dimensional disk with a metric $\dist$ such that $\diam D=\diam\partial D$.
-Then $D$ admits no non-trivial half cw-expansive homeomorphism. \end{prop}
+Then $D$ admits no non-trivial half cw\hyph expansive homeomorphism. \end{prop}